Organic-Code/Breep/README.md

 ### How do I use Breep::network ?

-The best way to now it is to read this examples.
+The best way to now it is to read its [examples](examples/) or to [read the online doc](https://organic-code.github.io/Breep/).
 But as a little preview, here is a small one

 Here is how to create a network, start listening on port 1234, and send "Hello!" to any budy that connects:
 ```cpp